 What Is The Metformin Dosage In Pregnancy?

 The dosage of metformin during pregnancy is best ascertained by your doctor based on your health requirements.
-However, metformin therapy for gestational diabetes usually begins with a dose of 500mg, which may be increased up to 2500mg, depending on how your body responds to it in terms of glycemic control and side effects (8).
+Metformin therapy for gestational diabetes usually begins with a dose of 500mg, which may be increased up to 2500mg, depending on how your body responds to it in terms of glycemic control and side effects (8).
+Physicians may also modify the dose depending on conditions such as pre-existing insulin resistance or PCOS, as well as your blood sugar level and overall health.
+Ongoing monitoring is important to determine the most appropriate and safe dosage for you and the baby.

 Are There Side Effects Of Metformin?